XanClic/butterfly/README.md

 ================

-You may want to clone my dot-butterfly repository, build it and and move the result into ~/.butterfly before launching butterfly so that you have access to all of the structure definitions.
+You may want to clone my dot-butterfly repository, build it and and move the result into ~/.butterfly (or even better: link it) before launching butterfly so that you have access to all of the structure definitions.

 TODO